hjr3/introlink/README.md

 #### API ####
 A config.php file must be created from the config.dist.php file provided.
 An oAuth key and secret must be obtained from LinkedIn and provided in config.php.

+## Credits ##
+A big thank you to Mark Geller for inspiring me to create this extension, providing the product support and giving feedback.